My my, these are very VERY interesting times.

 Discover more about yourself and the things that move you, inspire you and disturb you by letting your thoughts flow through your writing.

-For a long list of writing ideas, check out 105 Writing Prompts for Self-Reflection and Self-Discovery
+For a long list of writing ideas, check out my List of Writing Prompts for Self-Reflection and Self-Discovery.

 32| Learn another language